The-Marcy-Lab-School/react-express-auth/README.md

 ### Cookies

-In the context of computing and the internet, a **acookie** is a small text file that is sent by a website to your web browser and stored on your computer or mobile device.
+In the context of computing and the internet, a **cookie** is a small text file that is sent by a website to your web browser and stored on your computer or mobile device.

 **Cookies contain information about your preferences and interactions with the website**, such as login information, shopping cart contents, or browsing history.